 The cyber criminals use the method called social engineering to work against you.
 They'll use deceitful language to convince you that the Trojan horse is a authentic app or program.
 When you install the Trojan horse, it'll definitely work to do malicious activities on your endpoint.

 The Trojan horse is one of the most used malware by cyber criminals.
 It can go unnoticed for a long time that it's almost a jackpot once successfully installed into an endpoint.
-Remember the following abilities of a Trojan horse for better security planning:
+Remember the following abilities of a Trojan for better security planning:

 Trojans can work as a Spyware.
 It'll wait until you use your online accounts or enter your credit card details.
 Then, it'll send your passwords and other information back to the cyber criminal.